code4moldova/voluntar-web/README.md

 ## Build

-Run `npm run build` to build the project.
+Run `npx ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npx ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npx ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `npx ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Deployment instructions